Frequently Asked Questions

 Young women who have spoken with a Work It Out coach tell us it helps them feel more confident in themselves, feel clearer about what they want to do and how to get there, and shown them skills and abilities they have always had that they didn’t even realise.
 To hear more about young women’s stories, click here.

 How do I sign up to get started?

 It’s quick and easy to sign up to Work It Out.
 Click here to sign up online, or text 07500 553 880 or call 0808 808 8099 to find out more.
-Once you’ve signed up a coach will usually get in touch with you within a couple of days.
+Once you’ve signed up we'll email you to let you know when your coach will be in touch.
 They’ll say hello via text, email or a call (you say what you’d prefer) and arrange a good time for your first chat.

 How does the coaching take place?